nastassjamotro/Programming-1-Portfolio/README.md

 ![alt text](https://nastassjamotro.github.io/Programming-1-Portfolio/Versus.png "Logo Title Text 1")

 ### When the actual playing screen loads it would look something like this:
   The first is an example of the mockup using the actual pictures of the character.
-But the game will actually utilize the logos of each of the charactes.

 ![alt text](https://nastassjamotro.github.io/Programming-1-Portfolio/figuresmockup.png "Logo Title Text 1")

   But the game will actually utilize the logos of each of the characters.